Platform – Table of Contents

 • Creation of fully funded high-speed rail transportation systems between the major cities in Michigan, with fares set low enough to be a viable alternative to the use of the automobile.

-• Creation of an elevated train/subway system in Detroit as a part of the D-DOT system, and commuter lines from Detroit to suburban communities as a part of the SMART system.
+• Creation of an elevated train/subway system in Detroit, and commuter lines from Detroit to suburban communities.

 • Subsidies for socialized mass transit so that fares are affordable to all.